freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2150.1

-25 rows.
 The right join showed all the rows from the right table (`majors`), but only rows from the left table (`students`) if they have a major.
 There's one more type you should know about.
 Join the two tables with an `INNER JOIN`.

 #### HINTS